- Why Does My Cat Wake Me Up To Be Petted?

 - Brush, bathe, and clip your cat’s nails to show it how much you care.
 Or let it groom itself.

-- After completing the above activities, your cat is guaranteed to take a nap.
+- After completing the above activities, your cat can take a nap.
 Create a quiet and calm atmosphere to induce sleep.
 You could pet or cuddle your cat to make sure it feels warm and safe.

 Remember that your adult cat may take some time to re-adjust to this routine.